swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 !!! tip

-    DVClive accepts any metric name.
-Using a slash like `train/loss` lets TensorBoard group related metrics in the UI.
+    `DVCLiveCallback` prefixes training metrics with `train/` and validation metrics with `eval/`.
+The slash lets TensorBoard group related metrics in the UI.

 Check the differences with Git to validate the changes: